lynshi/blog/content/posts/understanding-ewd998.md

 So, after I spent a good chunk of my time unwrapping this paper, I figured I could throw something onto the Internet to make someone else’s reading a little easier.
 Read on for what is essentially EWD998 restated with longer explanations where Dijkstra's brevity forced me to stop and think :)

+Be warned that the mathematical notation is still around (though I try to also explain it in English).
+It is a succinct yet clear way to express the ideas, which is rather neat![^1]

 ----------------

 The premise of the paper is that there’s a circle of $N$ machines indexed from 0.
 Each machine is either active or passive.
 Active machines may send messages to other machines.
 These messages take time to travel between machines; however, no messages are ever lost.
 An active machine can become passive "spontaneously".
 Meanwhile, a passive machine only becomes active upon receipt of a message.

 We want to figure out when the system is stable; that is, all machines are passive and there are no messages in transit.
-We’re going to devise a solution where the first machine, $m_0$[^1], can detect when the system has reached a stable state (i.e. termination).
+We’re going to devise a solution where the first machine, $m_0$[^2], can detect when the system has reached a stable state (i.e. termination).
 This termination detection algorithm is called "the probe".

 The machines, regardless of their active/passive status, can always communicate such that:
 1. Machine $m_0$ can kick off the probe by sending a signal (i.e. a _token_) to $m_{N - 1}$.
 2. $m_{i + 1}$ can always propogate the probe by sending the token to $m_{i}$, even if $m_{i + 1}$ is passive.

 Eventually, this token makes its way back to $m_0$.
-Based on information on the token and the state of $m_0$, we'll be able to conclude whether the stable state has been reached[^2].
+Based on information on the token and the state of $m_0$, we'll be able to conclude whether the stable state has been reached[^3].

 ----------